Unusual Mammals of Australia: Platypus, Echidnas & Native Rodents

 These species evolved in Australia long before introduced mammals like foxes and rabbits arrived — and they play a critical role in ecosystem balance.

-📍 Where to See Unusual Mammals in the Wild
+🦇 Where to See Microbats in Australia: Wild & Captive Encounters

 🕵️♀️ Native vs Introduced Mammals: What’s the Difference?